bickelmps/DIC_FFT_ETHZ/README.md

 1. Clone and unzip DIC_FFT_ETHZ_Repo

-2. Place Master and Slave images in the "Input" folder
+2. Place Master and Slave images in the "Input" folder (or copy images from 'Example' folder)

 3. Customize setup for Preprocessing, DIC, and Postprocessing in run_pixel_offset.m: